 The first round of stimulus payments were sent to approximately 4 million consumers.
 Another 8 million Americans are anticipated to receive Economic Impact Payments on a prepaid debit card in the second round of stimulus payment.
 These are consumers who don’t have banking information on file with the IRS and may be largely underbanked.

 According to a 2019 FDIC survey, 27.7 percent of unbanked households used a prepaid card, compared with 7.4 percent of banked households.

-ICBA strongly supports the continued viability and evolution of payment card systems that recognize the important role of community banks as digital delivery channels.
+ICBA strongly supports the continued viability payment card systems that recognize the important role of community banks as digital delivery channels evolve.

-ICBA urges policymakers, payments networks, and digital wallet providers to ensure that the customer can choose the top-of-wallet card or preferred card-on-file payment method.
+ICBA urges policymakers, payments networks, and digital wallet providers to ensure that the customer can choose their top-of-wallet card or preferred card-on-file payment method.

 ICBA strongly opposes efforts that, while theoretically intended to prevent unfair, deceptive, or abusive payment card acts or practices, would adversely affect community bank payment card issuers and agents as well as their customers.

 ICBA strongly opposes efforts to have the government set or limit payment card interchange or other fees, mandate interchange fee disclosure to consumers, or create antitrust exemptions allowing merchants to “negotiate” or “operate” in anti-competitive and collusive ways to the detriment of community banks and their customers.
 Government intervention should not diminish issuer or consumer choice by providing one payment card an advantage over another payment card.